OpenMined/DistributedKnowledge/docs/docs/architecture/network_communication.md

 # Network Communication

-Distributed Knowledge utilizes a sophisticated network communication system based on WebSockets to enable real-time interaction between nodes in the network.
-This document explains how the communication layer works.
+Distributed Knowledge employs a WebSocket-based communication system to facilitate real-time interactions among network nodes.
+This document details the architecture and functionality of this communication layer.

 ## WebSocket Protocol